 The end of the 18th Century saw the United States take its first steps as an independent nation.
 To fund the eight-year conflict with the British Empire, the newly formed Continental Congress would need to establish its own financial instruments and institutions.
 Over the course of the Revolution, it would issue some $241 million in currency, with the individual states printing an additional $209 million themselves.
 Issuing paper currency was not enough by itself.
 By the signing of the Treaty of Paris in 1783, the United States had borrowed some $43 million in various domestic and international loans to help finance the Revolution.
-The Herbstman Collection has several loan instruments from this period, including a very rare bill of exchange from Revolutionary War financier Haym Salomon.
+The Herbstman Collection has several loan instruments from this period, including a very rare bill of exchange from Revolutionary War financier Haym Salomon and a Treasury Circular signed by Alexander Hamilton.
 The collection also features several original printings of some of the reports used in shaping federal policy on the public credit.

 1781 3,000 Livres Bill of Exchange Between Jean Holker and Haym Solomon

 This bill of exchange was similar to a check; it was a non-interest bearing note representing funds to be remitted at a future specified date.
 Bills of exchange were brokered by Haym Salomon to help fund the personal finances of James Madison and several members of Congress.
 Salomon also brokered loans from the Spanish and Dutch governments that helped to fund the war.
 He was instrumental in helping Robert Morris obtain the money necessary for General Washington to wage the Battle of Yorktown, effectively ending the war.
 This bill of exchange was drafted by Jean Holker, a former French consul general who resigned his office (1781) to continue his private business ventures with the Revolutionists.
 He was a business associate of Robert Morris, and this bill was drafted during the very period Washington needed funds to defeat Cornwallis.